Riders of the Purple Wage: Plot introduction

-Riders of the Purple Wage is an extrapolation of the mid-twentieth century's tendency towards state supervision and consumer-oriented economic planning.
+"Riders of the Purple Wage" is an extrapolation of the mid-twentieth century's tendency towards state supervision and consumer-oriented economic planning.
 In the story, all citizens receive a basic income (the purple wage) from the government, to which everyone is entitled just by being born.
-The population is self-segregated into relatively small communities, with a controlled environment, and keeps in contact with the rest of the world through the Fido, a combination television and videophone.
+The population is self-segregated into relatively small communities, with a controlled environment.
+It keeps in contact with the rest of the world through the Fido, a combination of television and videophone.
 The typical dwelling is an egg-shaped house, outside of which is a realistic simulation of an open environment with sky, sun, and moon.
 In reality, each community is on one level of a multi-level arcology.
 For those who dislike this lifestyle, there are wildlife reserves where they can join "tribes" of Native Americans and like-minded Anglos living closer to nature for a while.
 Some choose this lifestyle permanently.

 Art (and art appreciation) are prominently displayed in this society.
 Artists receive press coverage comparable to that of today's movie stars.
-Hardly less glamorous are the art critics, each of whom has a pet theory about art.
+The art critics are hardly glamorous, each of whom has a pet theory about art.
 A critic also acts as an agent and manager, promoting the work of one or more artists, especially if their work seems to support his ideas.
 The story revolves around one of these pampered artists, who sometimes finds himself uninspired, due to the lack of major conflicts in society.

 Sexual relations and sexual orientation are portrayed as absolutely free from prejudice.
 The main character is bisexual, and it is implied that most of his acquaintances have had at least experimental relations with members of both sexes.
 Several forms of birth control are also commonplace, encouraged by the government, and freely discussed.

 For people who do not want to bother with social interaction, there is the fornixator, a device that supplies sexual pleasure on demand by direct stimulation of the brain's pleasure centers.
 The fornixator is technically illegal, but tolerated by the government because its users are happy, never demand anything else, and usually do not procreate.

 Two new sets of customs have arisen which profoundly influence the story.
 By tradition, everyone has a Naming Day when they are grown, at which point they select a name which reflects their outlook on life, their chosen profession, or the way they want others to see them.
 The second change derives from the so-called "Panamorite" religion, which features total sexual freedom including oral sex between parents and their children.
 One source of frustration for the main character is his mother's decision to "cut him off" from intimate physical contact, a situation made worse by her becoming morbidly obese, which is not unusual in this society.